rehierl/abstract-properties/07-x-abstract-properties/07-1-iso-total-orders/5-0-family-of-scopes.md

 <!-- ======================================================================= -->
 # a family of scopes

-It should be obvious at this point, that not any family of sets corresponds with a total order of elements and also with an ordered sequence.
+It should be obvious at this point that not any family of sets corresponds with a total order of elements and also with an ordered sequence.

 ```